 Begin the motion: Lunge forward a little further than usual.
 Take the same arm you lunge forward with and lean forward and place your arm on the floor with your lower arm perpendicular to your foot in the middle of your shoe.

 Hold for a split second and lunge your back foot forward.
 Move both hands forward so they are on the floor on each side of your foot.
 Bring your back leg forward and place your foot slightly behind your front foot.
-Both foot should be pointing straight ahead for the duration of these dynamic leg stretches.
+Both feet should be pointing straight ahead for the duration of these stretches.

 Keep your hands flat on the floor for a split seconds and lunge forward and repeat.
 This stretch is difficult if you are inflexible so you may not be able to complete the full range of motion.
 Do what you can but try to follow the form exactly.

 Corrective Flexibility is Best Accomplished with SMFR and Static Stretching